Esri/geoportal-server/README.md

 Geoportal Server documentation is broken down into three buckets: a wiki, Javadoc for server components, and JavaScript documentation for the Geoportal XML Editor.

-* The Geoportal Server media wiki hosts topics for how to install, configure, customize, and use the Geoportal Server and its related components.
+* The [wiki](https://github.com/Esri/geoportal-server/wiki) hosts topics for how to install, configure, customize, and use the Geoportal Server and its related components.</li>
-* The Geoportal Server Javadoc describes the Java packages used in the Geoportal Server web application.
+* The [Javadoc](http://esri.github.com/geoportal-server/javadoc/current) describes the Java packages used in the Geoportal Server web application.</li>
-* The Geoportal XML Editor JavaScript documentation explains its JavaScript classes and XML elements and configuration files.
+* The [XML Editor JavaScript](http://esri.github.com/geoportal-server/gxe/xmldoc} documentation</a> explains its JavaScript classes and XML elements and configuration files.</li>

 ## Support or Contact